HairyFotr/linter/README.md

                   Nil == None
                       ^

 ## Future Work

 * Add more checks
 * Add more tests, report false positives
-* Pick and choose which warnings you want
+* Pick and choose which warnings you want (configuration)
 * Choose whether they should be warnings or errors
 * Improve testing (larger samples, generated tests, ...)